tigerstat46/Deep-Learning/README.md

 2. Install TensorFlow or Theano via pip install (If you use TensorFlow in GPU mode, please run pip install tensorflow-gpu)<br />
 3. Install NVIDIA CUDA via https://developer.nvidia.com/cuda-downloads If you not use NVIDIA GPU you may install OpenCL library(OpenCL is open-sorce library that allow GPU Computation but configuration is hard for beginner) <br />
 4. Install cuDNN  via https://developer.nvidia.com/cudnn <br />
-If you not have GPU, you can skip Step 3 and 4
+If you not have GPU, you can skip Step 3 and 4 <br />
 5. Install Keras <br />